 - Muscle weakness throughout the body.

 - Loss of bladder control.

-If you’ve been treated with Xeomin recently and have experience or are experience any of the symptoms listed, please contact a doctor immediately.
+If you’ve been treated with Xeomin® recently and are experiencing any of the symptoms listed, please contact your provider immediately.